martinferianc/EmbeddedSystems-EIE3/Coursework 2/README.md

 ## Building & Running

-If you would like to only run the code, copy the executable inside `FINAL_BUILD`.
+If you would like to only run the code, copy the executable inside `FINAL_BUILD/`.

 ### Building on Linux
 #### Install mbed